bbaaxx/mielina/README.md

 tools to build a multi-platform chatbot.

-It implements abstractions to describe the system in a reasonably intuitive way by representing its functions as simulations of those functions performed by the human nervous system during a conversation which is to coordinate the bot actions by transmitting signals to the relevant part of the super-system.
+It implements abstractions to describe the system in a reasonably intuitive way by representing its functions as simulations of the functions performed by the human nervous system during a conversation coordinating the bot actions by transmitting signals to the relevant part of the super-system.

 ### Right, so... what is a super-system ?